isaac-sim/IsaacLab/docs/source/tutorials/00_sim/create_empty.rst

 Creating an empty scene
 =======================

-.. currentmodule:: omni.isaac.orbit
+.. currentmodule:: omni.isaac.lab

 This tutorial shows how to launch and control Isaac Sim simulator from a standalone Python script.
-It sets up an empty scene in Orbit and introduces the two main classes used in the framework, :class:`app.AppLauncher` and :class:`sim.SimulationContext`.
+It sets up an empty scene in Isaac Lab and introduces the two main classes used in the framework, :class:`app.AppLauncher` and :class:`sim.SimulationContext`.

 Please review `Isaac Sim Interface`_ and `Isaac Sim Workflows`_ prior to beginning this tutorial to get